 - Entry to many other attractions. – A’dam Lookout, Zaanse Schans Windmills, Muiderslot Castle, Hortus Botanicus and many more.

-- Canal Cruise – pick one you like from different options.
+- Canal Cruise – pick the one you like from different options.

 - Bicycle rental

-So if you see the list, that’s pretty much includes almost everything that a person would spend money on while visiting Amsterdam.
-Except – what about eating, drinking and sleeping?
+So if you see the list, that pretty much includes almost everything that a person would spend money on while visiting Amsterdam.
+Except – what about eating, drinking, and sleeping?

-Unfortunately the card doesn’t cover your hotel or hostel bill but it does offer discount on a lot of restaurants, bars, pancake bakeries, chocolate stores, cheese stores, and cool stuff that Amsterdam is famous for.
+Unfortunately, the card doesn’t cover your hotel or hostel bill but it does offer discounts on a lot of restaurants, bars, pancake bakeries, chocolate stores, cheese stores, and cool stuff that Amsterdam is famous for.